SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Strings.md

 [/video-vimeo]

-Keep in mind that we can only take the individual elements of the string, but we can not change the elements inside the string.
+Keep in mind that we can only take the individual elements of the string, but we cannot change the elements inside the string.

 Strings are immutable.